plna/Rainmeter---Edited/README.md

 </pre>

 Font Error: Celsius Degree symbol display as "Â
-"Open skin in notepad, Save As and select ANSI Encoding.
+"Open skin in Notepad, Save As and select ANSI Encoding.